NLCR/Standard_NDK/README.md

 This repository is intended for users of Metadata Standards of the National Digital Library of the Czech Republic (NDL) and for users of Guidelines for description of the documents.
 It serves for mutual communication and discussion about the Standards and the Guidelines, sharing experiences and solutions in application of Standards and Guidelines between the National Library of the Czech Republic and other digitizing institutions and between various institutions themselves.

-Metadata Standards of the NDL serves as a regulation for the outcome of the digitization process in the digitization projects in the Czech Republic.
-Initially, it was created for the project of the NDL.
+Metadata Standards of the National Digital Library serves as a regulation for the outcome of the digitization process in the digitization projects in the Czech Republic.
+Initially, it was created for the project of the National Digital Library.
 Nowadays, it is also prescribed in the programme VISK 7 and is used in regional digitization projects.
 It serves as a uniform format for the memory institutions, which want their data to be preserved in a long term storage in the National Library.

 Standard of the National Digital Library is developed by the Digital Collections Standards Department of the National Library of the Czech Republic, which takes responsibility for the maintenance and updating.